 I appreciate the opportunity to speak with you today.
 My name is Nicole Morris-McLaughlin, I work for the Marion Institute’s SouthCoast Energy Challenge.
 We advocate for Low-Moderate Income households to have access to Energy Efficiency and Clean, Renewable, Affordable Energy Sources on the SouthCoast of Massachusetts.

 Massachusetts is at a crossroads as it faces decisions over how to upgrade and expand its energy infrastructure.
-The energy investment choices that are made today will determine whether we build a resilient, reliable energy system—one that will not burden poor households but instead one that will provide more consumer control, community input and embrace new and emerging technologies that attain steep reductions in emissions of greenhouse gases.
+The energy investment choices that are made today will determine whether we build a resilient, reliable energy system—one that will not burden poor households that makes them look for low rate energy companies to continue being able to heat their homes, but instead, one that will provide more consumer control, community input and embrace new and emerging technologies that attain steep reductions in emissions of greenhouse gases and prices.

 In the current system, poorer households suffer a disproportionate Energy Burden.
 Research shows that poorer households tend to be more conservative energy consumers.
 Even with this positive behavioral habit they face an uphill battle in being able to afford their energy bills.
 Poorer households tend to live in less energy-efficient homes, especially in older cities.
 The SouthCoast Energy Challenge works to sign up these households for Energy-efficiency assessments but can only get so far in the process if there are no incentives for landlords to make their rentals Energy-efficient.
 Private landlords, especially those who rent to low-income tenants, often have leases in which the tenants pay all direct energy costs.
 However, energy efficiency in a rental unit is derived by the infrastructure of the unit (windows, caulking, appliances, furnaces, insulation, etc.).
 The infrastructure is owned and paid for by the landlord who has no incentive to pursue energy savings because those savings would go to the tenant.